Phase 2, Year 1 Reverse Site Visit

 Convergence in practice: Partners span academic research, government regulation, private technology, nonprofit implementation, and carbon market demand — all interconnected through the Virridy platform.

-| Risk | Status | Mitigation / Response |
+| Risk | Status | Mitigation |

 |---|---|---|

 | Manufacturing delays | Resolved | Supply chain diversified.
-Current production meeting demand. |
+Production meeting demand. |

-| Sensor market evolution | Adapting | Pivoting to PFAS detection capability with MIT/Fluorityx partnership. |
+| Sensor market evolution | Adapting | Pivoting to PFAS detection with MIT/Fluorityx partnership. |

-| USDA RCPP not awarded | Pivoted | Redirected to Turkey (Netafim VM0042) and Mexico opportunities. |
+| USDA RCPP not awarded | Pivoted | Redirected to Turkey (Netafim VM0042) and Mexico. |

 NSF Convergence Accelerator — Track: Future Water Systems — Award 24C0011